CookiePLMonster/CookiePLMonster.github.io/_games/gta/gta-sa.md

 ---
 {:.disclaimer.warning}
 This page contains modifications only for the "classic" PC version of GTA: San Andreas.
 The Definitive Edition is not supported.

+{:.disclaimer.info}
+This page is for the PC version of GTA: San Andreas.
+For patches for the PS2 version, see [Grand Theft Auto San Andreas (PS2)]({% link _games/gta/grand-theft-auto-san-andreas-ps2.md %}).